BigSweetPotatoStudio/HyperChat/README.md

 ## Disclaimer

-* This project is for educational and communication purposes only.
-If you use this project for any actions, such as web scraping, it is unrelated to the developers of this project.
+* This project is for learning and communication purposes only.
+If you use this project for any operations, such as web scraping, it has no relation to the developers of this project.